-According to the US Department of Labour the minimum wage of a waiter, including tips, stands at $7.25 per hour.
+Due to the US Department of Labour the minimum wage of a waiter, including tips, stands at $7.25 per hour.
 That makes roughly 12 cents per every minute.
 Thus, every order makes up to 24 cents of cost.

 And now – how many orders are there in a fast food restaurant?
 How many of them are flowing through integrator services?

 The average company that uses Ordering Stack processes 27 orders per hour in a single localization.
 With an average of 14 working hours.
 That amounts roughly to $90.
 And this is a cost for only one sample restaurant for one day.
 If there are more restaurants, the cost multiplies.
 And with the new working day, the process starts over again.